V-Sekai/world/01_overview.md

 In this final prototype, we will ensure that the server can handle up to 100 people per instance.
 We will also calculate the bandwidth and object/mesh complexity limit.

+The estimated timeline for this project is between 2 to 4 weeks.

 ## Additional Prototypes

 The following prototypes are under consideration: